 Historically, female athletes have earned substantially less than their male counterparts.
-However, the recent success of female NCAA athletes in securing lucrative NIL deals could help to close this pay gap.
+However, thanks to the new NCAA NIL rules and the recent success of female college athletes in securing lucrative NIL deals, this could help to close the pay gap.

 How NIL Rule Changes Benefit NCAA Athletes

 Prior to July 1, 2021, sponsorships would have jeopardized an athlete's NCAA eligibility.
 Now, revised NIL rules allow Division I, Division II, and Division III college athletes to receive compensation in exchange for the licensing of their name, image, and likeness.
 This includes a wide range of activities, such as signing autographs, wearing branded clothing, making personal appearances, and monetizing social media.